diva-exchange/i2p/README.md

 # I2P - For Everyone

 Two flavours are available:
-* Entry-level experience: I2P, Tor and a proxy to enable everyone to get started using the i2p and onion network.
+* Entry-level experience: I2P and Tor to enable everyone to get started using the i2p and onion network.
 It's tagged as "i2p-tor-proxy".
 * For advanced users: I2P only version - very lean.
 It's tagged as "latest".

 The solutions are deployed as docker image.

-If you are looking for an entry-level experience, focused on browsing the network: use the docker image tagged as "i2p-tor-proxy".
+If you are looking for an entry-level experience, focused on safely browsing the internet: use the docker image tagged as "i2p-tor-proxy".
 Read the "Get Started" below.

 If you are experienced and looking for an I2P-only container - go for the docker imaged tagged as "latest".
 You get the latest stable i2pd (C++ version) release.
 Lean & fast.

 A great tutorial, including "How to setup your system", is found here: [Introduction to “I2P”](https://www.diva.exchange/en/privacy/introduction-to-i2p-your-own-internet-secure-private-and-free/).

 ## Entry-Level Experience - I2P & Onion: Private Browsing
-Enjoy a smooth and private browsing experience on multiple networks (like https://diva.exchange or also onion and i2p sites like http://diva.i2p).
+Enjoy a smooth and private browsing experience on multiple networks (like https://diva.exchange or also onion and i2p sites like http://diva.i2p or http://kopanyoc2lnsx5qwpslkik4uccej6zqna7qq2igbofhmb2qxwflwfqad.onion).
 Use your favourite browser (like Firefox).
 Hence it should be suitable for beginners.

 Please note: an entry-level setup is only a first - yet necessary - step to protect your privacy.
 You need to change your behaviour to protect your online privacy (like: use NoScript, AdBlock).
 Also fingerprinting (a hash of your online footprint) and obviously login data is threatening your privacy.
 This project helps you to get started with private browsing.